The Ivy Coach Daily

 While swimming, track, and cross-country coaches don’t enjoy nearly the clout their football and basketball coaching counterparts enjoy, swimmers and runners compete in objective sports where these student-athletes can judge their value to a college’s team.

 Swimming and Running Recruits Can Compare Times

-You see, a football linebacker doesn’t necessary know if he’s the linebacker the coach really covets.
-He relies on the coach’s word.
-Well, word to the wise, coaches often lie to recruits.
-They tell student-athletes that they’ll go to bat for them but when a linebacker comes along who may be a little bit faster, a little bit stronger, well, he may not be forthright with the slower, weaker linebacker to tell him that he’s lost interest and that perhaps he would be better served by getting on the radar of another college athletic coach.
+You see, a football linebacker doesn’t necessarily know if he’s the linebacker the coach covets.
+He instead relies on the coach’s word.
+Yet, word to the wise, coaches often lie to recruits.
+They tell student-athletes that they’ll go to bat for them in admissions, but when a linebacker comes along who may be faster and stronger, he may not be forthright with the slower, weaker linebacker.
+He may not even tell that linebacker that he’s lost interest and that perhaps the student-athlete would be better served getting on the radar of another college football coach.